calint/riscv/README.md

 # riscv
-experiments implementing a simple riscv cpu to gain experience with verilog and minimalistic cpu design
+experiments implementing a simple riscv cpu to gain experience verilog and minimalistic cpu design

 implements the rv32i instructions with the exception for: FENCE, FENCE.I, ECALL, EBREAK

 2-stage pipeline where new instruction is fetched while previous executes

+intended for Cmod S7 from digilent.com